-Roy Shivers enters the sixth year of his second stint with the Lions after an 18-year absence from the organization.
+Roy Shivers enters the seventh year of his second stint with the Lions after an 18-year absence from the organization.
+In February 2014, the BC Lions announced Roy would hand over his duties as player personnel director to Neil McEvoy but remain on in a consultancy role and west coast scout.

 Following the 1989 campaign, Shivers would depart the Lions den for the Calgary Stampeders where he worked closely with then-head coach Wally Buono as the club’s US player recruiter, a position he held until assuming the duties of assistant general manager prior to the beginning of the 1991 season.